Maphsge4/NEO/README.md

    - At least 30GB (120GB) main memory for CPU KV Cache.
    - Ubuntu >= 22.04
 2. Follow the steps in the Installation section to install dependencies.
 3. Download LLaMa-2-7B (LLaMa-3-8B) model weights.
+You can refer to the NOTE above for weight retrieving scripts.
 4. Modify `model_path` entry in `evaluation/configs/config-t4-7b.json` ( `evaluation/configs/config-a10-8b.json`) to the actual path to the model weights.
 5. run `python evaluation/reproduce-fig6c.py`(`python evaluation/reproduce-fig10a.py`) in top level directory of the NEO repository.